 - Continue cooking the rest of the batter in the same way.

 Russian blinis are really tiny little pancakes made with wheat or buckwheat flour.
-They are traditionally served as canapés with smoked salmon and sour cream or caviar (for those with expensive taste).
-So if you want to impress the next time you are entertaining, why not give these a go and experiment with various toppings!
+They are traditionally served as canapés with smoked salmon and sour cream, or caviar (for those with expensive taste).
+If you want to impress the next time you’re entertaining, why not give these a go and experiment with various toppings!

 Recipe courtesy of Jamie Oliver

 Ingredients (makes 32)

 70g plain flour

 1 egg (beaten)

 250ml tepid milk